SimpleRules/jekyll-now/_posts/2017-01-13-010-intentional-engineer.md

 The first human to think for themselves, "Hey!
 Maybe I can keep all these chickens and cows so I can have a consistent food source instead of worrying about my food everyday " is an Intentional Engineer.

+So what does being an Intentional Engineer do for you?
+When you become one, you get great results in your life.

+## How to become an Intentional Engineer?

+Becoming an Intentional Engineer is not a once and done thing.

+The moment you abandon the mentality of an Intentional Engineer, you stop being one.

+If you feel you have clumsily stumbled through life without ever being conscious and deliberate, you can become one simply by choosing to be so.

+If you have any kind of results you are proud of in your life, you already know how to be one.

+You know how to plan and make changes to your plans.
+You do research and also apply your imagination to add your own spin to it.
+You execute systematically and faithfully.
+You take feedback and adjust your plans.